 Telling Lufthansa No

-Lufthansa is fighting the travel industry's booking engines and thinks we should pay for it.
-Time to push back and boycott.
+Lufthansa fights travel industry booking engines and thinks we should pay for it.
+Tell Lufthansa you won't.

 Joe's Links Policy